arviz-devs/arviz/GOVERNANCE.md

 #### Call for a vote
-Core Contributors can call for a vote to resolve a target issue they feel has been stale for too long and informal consensus appears unlikely.
-For a voting to be called, the target issue must be at least 2 months old.
+Core Contributors can call for a vote to resolve a target issue they feel has been stale for too long and for which informal consensus appears unlikely.
+For a vote to be called, the target issue must be at least 2 months old.

 To do so, they have to open a proposal issue ticket labeled "Council Vote".